 So,start finding and tapping the parts from the Chinese character that you want to type and translate.

 Good news again!
 You don't have to draw anything fast using a mouse or your finger.
 It may be cool (apps for iOS & Android are available), but doesn't work easily with Chinese characters like 泰 for the beginners, who don't want to go crazy trying to draw the proper sketch on the fly.

-But you can start building the Chinese characters from its parts right now just like LEGO sets only with simple clicking on the building blocks above!
-Below you will find a few important rules to help you find Chinese characters without making any mistakes:
+Start search for a Chinese character when you see it on a picture by building the Chinese characters from its parts right now just like LEGO sets only with simple clicking on the building blocks above!
+Below you will find a few important rules to help you look up Chinese characters by picture:

 2. Our hearts often make us make mistakes!
 And 心 works just the same way!
 So, if you are looking for something like 思 with this unusual bottom part, or having the same pattern in 忽 or 息, tap the 心 character first, — and then any upperparts.
 I made the heart red (as a reminder).

 By the way, the Chinese character 心 crossed by '一' means 必 (must).
 Well, sometimes we have to do something that we don't like.

 3. While handling a Chinese character with the components, be careful.
 They have a different meaning, which depends on its position in a symbol (at the left or the right side).

 Right '', for example, gives you a gallery (廊).
 But the left '' could bring a fall (堕).
 I made the marks 'L' and 'R' to help you to pick up the proper building block.
 And clicking the Chinese character without the marks means looking for both forms simultaneously.

-5. In general, to build the Chinese character like-a-LEGO set, don't be in a hurry.
+5. In general, to look up Chinese characters by picture using my site, don't be in a hurry.
 First, try to find the biggest, but simple 'puzzle parts' like 又, 目, or 贝.
 As a rule, you have to read only through several first lines of characters, to find the first key.